zjh171/GJTDebugerManager/README.md

 ## License

-GJTDebugManager is available under the MIT license.
+GJTDebugerManager is available under the MIT license.
 See the LICENSE file for more info.